-- Continue to work with Hampshire County Council to support with its Climate Change Strategy and upskill our staff to be able to offer broad sustainability advice - Improve our digital offering to allow more people to access advice on a range of topics online - Continue to work with Southampton City Council on improving its Southampton Healthy Homes offering and support its Green City Vision - Work with the other Local Authorities on their response to the Climate Emergency - Secure funding outside of the Local Authorities to allow us to engage with the public on issues of climate change and sustainable lifestyles. - Endeavour to expand our work looking at minimum energy efficiency standards in the private rented sector - Continue to successfully deliver Hitting the Cold Spots and look for additional funding to expand the reach and scope of project. - Build upon our success in delivering Air Quality work and seek additional funding to deliver activities aimed at highlighting the issue and improving air quality in the region. - Continue to successfully work with a consortium of local charities to deliver Advice in Southampton work and expand the visibility of the group. - Continue to explore opportunities to deliver work under the Flexible Eligibility element of ECO, and LAD schemes for Southampton, Hampshire and Portsmouth Authorities. - Continue working closely with Southampton City Council, Portsmouth City Council and Hampshire County Council on projects of mutual benefit particularly Fuel Poverty and energy efficiency Projects - Continue to work with the Hampshire Energy Efficiency partnership to investigate potential funding options for large scale regional energy efficiency and fuel poverty projects. - Continue to investigate opportunities to diversify away from exclusively delivering Fuel Poverty projects.
-Of particular interest are renewables, battery storage, Air Quality, Waste, Circular Economy and Water projects. - Continue to develop our marketing strategy, brand and logo and our website resources. - · Continue to promote our data analysis and mapping services - Continue to improve the staff development, training and remuneration package - Continue to establish and maintain a strong network of contacts
+- Commission a new website that better communicates our offer and allows visitors to self-serve with advice across a range of topics - We have commissioned a new database to help streamline our operations and reduce time spend reporting to our partners - · Continue to work with a range of organisations and authorities on Retrofit in the able to pay market - Continue to work with Southampton City Council on improving its Southampton Healthy Homes offering and support its Green City Vision - Work with the other Local Authorities on their response to the Climate Emergency - Secure funding outside of the Local Authorities to allow us to engage with the public on issues of climate change and sustainable lifestyles. - Endeavour to expand our work looking at minimum energy efficiency standards in the private rented sector - Continue to successfully deliver Hitting the Cold Spots and look for additional funding to expand the reach and scope of project. - Build upon our success in delivering Air Quality work and seek additional funding to deliver activities aimed at highlighting the issue and improving air quality in the region. - Continue to successfully work with a consortium of local charities to deliver Advice in Southampton work and expand the visibility of the group. - Deliver work under the Flexible Eligibility element of ECO, and LAD/HUG schemes for Southampton, Hampshire and Portsmouth Authorities.

+- Continue working closely with Southampton City Council, Portsmouth City Council and Hampshire County Council on projects of mutual benefit particularly Fuel Poverty and energy efficiency Projects - Continue to work with the Hampshire Energy Efficiency partnership to investigate potential funding options for large scale regional energy efficiency and fuel poverty projects. - Continue to investigate opportunities to diversify away from exclusively delivering Fuel Poverty projects.
+Of particular interest are home energy efficiency retrofit renewables, battery storage, Air Quality, Waste, Circular Economy and Water projects. - · Continue to develop our communications strategy and raise the profile of the organisation - Continue to improve the staff development, training and remuneration package - Continue to establish and maintain a strong network of contacts